Adamsidy/alx-pre_course/0x01-git/README.md

- Thi is my learning journey
+This is my learning journey